cloudcheflabs/chango-private-docs/docs/install/install-admin.md

 ### Open Ports

 You need to open ports in your subnet of `Chango Nodes`.
-See the details of [TODO: Chango Private Ports].
+See the details of <a href="../../components/components/#component-ports">Chango Private Ports</a>.

 ### Password-less SSH Connection